awsdocs/amazon-sagemaker-developer-guide/doc_source/endpoint-auto-scaling.md

 }
 ```

-### Service\-Linked Role<a name="endpoint-auto-scaling-slr"></a>
+### Service\-Linked Role for Automatic Scaling<a name="endpoint-auto-scaling-slr"></a>

 A service\-linked role is a unique type of IAM role that is linked directly to an AWS service\.
 Service\-linked roles are predefined by the service and include all of the permissions that the service requires to call other AWS services on your behalf\.
 Automatic scaling uses the `AWSServiceRoleForApplicationAutoScaling_SageMakerEndpoint` service\-linked role\.
-For more information, see [Service\-Linked Roles for Application Auto Scaling](https://docs.aws.amazon.com//autoscaling/application/userguide/application-autoscaling-service-linked-roles.html) in the *Application Auto Scaling User Guide*\.
+For more information, see [Service\-Linked Roles for Application Auto Scaling](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-service-linked-roles.html) in the *Application Auto Scaling User Guide*\.

-### Target Metric<a name="endpoint-auto-scaling-target-metric"></a>
+### Target Metric for Automatic Scaling<a name="endpoint-auto-scaling-target-metric"></a>

 Amazon SageMaker automatic scaling uses target\-tracking scaling policies\.
 You configure the *target\-tracking scaling policy* by specifying a predefined or custom metric and a target value for the metric \.
 For more information, see [Target Tracking Scaling Policies](https://docs.aws.amazon.com//autoscaling/application/userguide/application-auto-scaling-target-tracking.html)\.